 The route log for the Interstate System presented in this booklet was prepared to provide a simple way of locating routes by number and determining which routes serve each State and its larger cities.
 It is not intended to serve as a touring guide.
 The booklet includes the following:

 Main Route Log: This log lists the one- or two-digit numbered main routes, arranged numerically.
 The total length of each route is shown.
 The net length is provided for routes that partially overlap another route and the duplicated length is assigned to the latter.
 The list also shows additional mileage designated under the Howard-Cramer Amendment, Section 103(c)(4)(A), 23 U.S.C. and Section 1105(e)(5)(A) of ISTEA as amended.
 The principal urban areas, with populations of 5, 000+, served by the route are listed for each State.

 Auxiliary Route Log: This log lists the three-digit numbered circumferential, belt, or loop and spur routes principally serving urban areas.
 The routes are listed numerically, along with the State, the mileage, and the principal city served.
 As explained previously, the same number may be used in several States, but cannot be duplicated within a State's borders.

 Routes per State: This log lists the States alphabetically and shows all the Interstate routes for each State and their totals.

 List of Major Cities Served: This list shows all the cities of more than 50, 000 population (1990 Census and latest available estimates) served by the Interstate System.
 States are shown alphabetically, with the cities listed alphabetically within each State.
 For each city, the main and auxiliary routes serving that city are listed.

-The routes and route numbers shown are all routes on the Interstate System as of October 31, 2002.
+The routes and route numbers shown are all routes on the Interstate System As of December 31, 2013.
 The mileage is from the official records of the System as reported by the States and reviewed by the Federal Highway Administration.